SyedMHamza7/Educational_Website/README.md

 New Change

-First change by Mani
+First change by Hamza

-First check in by Mani
+First check in by Hamza

-Second check in by Mani
+Second check in by Hamza

-Third Check by Mani
+Third Check by Hamza

-seventh commit by mani
+seventh commit by Hamza
  Structure done